 General Government and Policy Formulation funding is continued at levels to support current services.
 The funding for the Board of County Commissioners district budgets is held flat, while funding for the overall offices of the Board and funding for the County Attorney's Office has been budgeted to support the current level of staffing, adjusted only for changes in personnel costs.
 The Office of the Mayor's budget has been further reduced by seven percent.
-The Office of the Inspector General will continue to hold vacant two positions and the Commission on Ethics reduced its position count by one.
+The Office of the Inspector General will continue to hold vacant two positions and the Commission on Ethics budget is increased slightly from the FY 2011-12 Adopted Budget level.

-The Elections Department budget is funded to provide resources to support the November Presidential Election.
+The Elections Department budget is funded to provide the resources necessary to support the November Presidential Election.
 Funding is allocated to support facility and asset needs in Internal Services, information technology resources in the Information Technology Department, and the 311 Answer Center at current levels of service.

 The Budget maintains our reserves, particularly the Countywide Emergency Contingency Reserves as noted before.
 Budgeted reserves as a portion of the General Fund budget remain at 5.76 percent.
-The utility payment provided by the Water and Sewer funds to the General Fund, made in FY 2011-12 does not recur.
+The loan provided by the Water and Sewer funds to the General Fund, made in FY 2011-12 does not recur.
 That revenue is available to WASD to support capital needs and loan repayments will start in FY 2013-14.